 What do you provide during a typical MLS shoot?

 A professional photographer with a good eye, plenty of experience and the right equipment to get the job done.

 Output - 15 - 35 high-quality images of a property

 High resolution, TIF or JPG format - 8”x12” @300 dpi, suitable for large format printing.

 Low resolution, JPG format - optimised for MLS, suitable for website and email

 We appreciate 48 hours but it is always worth seeing if there is a gap in the schedule.
 Demand for services vary throughout the year.

 Our office hours are flexible and depend on client requirements, however, images for MLS are typically taken Monday to Friday between the hours of 9am - 4pm.
 Twilight shots are taken after 4pm although the time will vary depending on the time of year.

 What about weekends and Holidays?

 Need a photo shoot on weekends or Holidays?
 Give us a call and we’ll make arrangements!
-We charge $40 on top of our regular fee for shoots on these days.
+We add $40 to our regular fee for shoots on these days.